autodidaddict/crafteriffic-art-site/content/portfolio/work8.md

 +++
+draft = false
+image = "img/portfolio/pride-cells.jpg"
 showonlyimage = false
-draft = false
-image = "img/portfolio/ocean-coasters.jpg"
-date = "2016-11-05T19:59:22+05:30"
+date = "2016-11-05T20:23:59+05:30"
-title = "Ocean Coasters"
+title = "Pride Cells"
-weight = 8
+weight = 11
 +++

-Customer commission - 5 coasters, ocean artwork.
-Acrylic cells with resin topcoat.
++SOLD - Pride cells in acrylic on canvas.
+In recognition of **Pride Month 2020**.
+-Pride cells in acrylic on canvas.
+In recognition of **Pride Month 2020**.